10 tips for bass players

 I should probably mention at least one music theory point(!).
 The harmonisation of the major scale is how (pretty much) everything is fitted together.
 Understanding how this works will not only help you play in those spontaneous sections but also add nice flavours to the parts you know.
 When those moments do arise where you can stray from part, what are going to play?
 Understanding the structure of harmony works will help.

-New live album from Elim Sound
+New songs from the Elim Sound Family

 Elim Sound Archive